Tara Lemmey: Career

-She is a member of Rework America, part of the Markle Economic Future Initiative established by the Markle Foundation.
-She served as a co-chair of the Technology Working Group on the Markle Foundation's Task Force on National Security in the Information Age and was the lead architect of the SHARE information environment recommendation which became the Information Sharing Environment.
+Lemméy is a member of Rework America, part of the Markle Economic Future Initiative.
+She contributed to the Technology Working Group on the Markle Foundation's Task Force on National Security in the Information Age.

-Lemméy is the CEO and Founder of LENS, an investment firm that works with institutions to prepare for the future.
-She was CEO and founder of Net Power & Light, developer of technology for high-fidelity video collaboration and live experiences.
-She participated at the Aspen Institute and contributed to a report from the Aspen Round Table on Talent Development.
+Lemméy is the Founder and CEO of LENS, an investment firm.
+She previously led Net Power & Light, which developed technology for video collaboration and live experiences.
+She participated at the Aspen Institute and contributed to the Aspen Round Table on Talent Development report.